dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 ---
 ## To Start the game first give each player a role and a dice to roll if needed…

->Player 1: the “Dungeon master”/“Space wizard” uses a LLM to generate a challenge for the party to overcome (use You.com (or other AI chatbots to assist with narrative synthesis) to assist with narrative development).
+>Player 1: the “Dungeon master”/“Space wizard” uses a LLM to generate a challenge for the party to overcome (use You.com or other AI chatbots to assist with narrative synthesis, to assist with narrative development, or "dice rolling").
 >
 >Player 2: "Graphic designer" uses AI art generators to make an image that represents each turn (adobefirefly, DALLE2, etc...).
 >